XanderStrike/aicmd/readme.md

 # aicmd

-use AI to generate swanky bash one-liners (supports both OpenAI and Ollama!)
+use AI to generate swanky bash one-liners (supports Anthropic, OpenAI, and Ollama!)

 ## usage